 During uncertain times, like what we have experienced so far in 2020, it is important to preserve your financial future.
-In today’s blog, let’s take a look at five things that you can do to help secure your future financial situation, and guard against uncertainty and unpredictability.
+Let’s take a look at five things that you can do to help secure your future financial situation, and guard against uncertainty and unpredictability.

-Secondly, Creating a budget is also a key factor in protecting your financial well being in times of uncertainty.
+- Create a budget — and use it.
+This is another a key factor in protecting your financial well being in times of uncertainty.
 Creating a budget specific to your income and expenses allows you to know what you can and can’t afford, which will help you to allocate funds for paying off debts, planning for expenses, and will provide you with a clear picture of where and how you are spending your money.
 Understanding your monthly expenses and spending will help you build toward your financial goals and plan for the future.

-Lastly, paying off high interest debt is another vital part of securing your financial future.
+- Pay off high interest debt.
+This is another vital part of securing your financial future.
 Prioritizing paying off debt with the highest interest rate will save you more money and allow you to redirect funds to other financial goals faster.
 The longer you wait to pay off high interest debts, the more you will pay in the long run.
 Make sure you have an accurate picture of which of your debts have the highest interest, and spend a minute figuring how much of your payment is actually paying off your debt, and how much of it is paying off interest.